 Check out what got moved:

-- Dish holding: mascara, eyebrow pencil, hairclips and eye shadow I haven’t used in six months.
+- Dish holding: mascara, eyebrow pencil, hair clips and eye shadow I haven’t used in six months.

-- Hair spray to make it shiny
+- Spray to make my hair shiny

 - Hair dryer